audiobookshelf/audiobookshelf-api-docs/source/includes/_socket.md

 socket.emit('message_all_users', { message: 'Message from admin' })
 ```

 These are events that clients can emit.
+See [Miscellaneous Events](#miscellaneous-events) for events that the server responds to these events with.

 Name | Description | Schema
 ---- | ----------- | ------